-His first publication based on his family’s Native American realities was “In the Children’s Museum in Nashville,” a poem published by the New Yorker, years before N. Scott Momaday’s Pulitzer Prize called attention to the growing Native American movement.
-Among the many magazines publishing his work are Poetry, Epoch, Ploughshares, Massachusetts Review, Chariton Review, New Letters, Southwest Review, The Carolina Quarterly, and Northwest Review.
+His work has appeared in many magazines, including The New Yorker, Poetry, Epoch, Ploughshares, Massachusetts Review, Chariton Review, New Letters, Southwest Review, The Carolina Quarterly, and Northwest Review.
 Some anthologies which include his poems and fiction are: Identity Lessons (Penguin); Song of the Turtle (Ballantyne/Random House); Red Dawn, Blue Earth (Doubleday); Aniyunwiya/Real Human Beings (Greenfield Review Press); Earth Song, Sky Spirit (Doubleday); Sur le Dos de la Tortue #4 (Leon, France).
 Autobiographical essays appear in Returning the Gift (University of Arizona) and Speaking for Ourselves (University of Nebraska Press).